 You can also Google ‘Marketing Manager Job Openings’ and add your location or preferred location to find hiring companies in a specific area.

 It’s good to stay posted on local career fairs.
-This a good avenue to get to know prospective employers, build a network, and even hand out your resume or business card to the companies you’re eyeing.
+This a good avenue to get to know prospective employers, build a network, and even hand out your resume, business card, or electronic business card to the companies you’re eyeing.
 You are able to make a good first impression beyond your resume, so make sure to come prepared; do your research on participating companies and look your best on the day of the fair.

 If you’re a part of an organization such as the American Marketing Association (AMA), take advantage of it.
 Stay up to date on seminars, meet-ups, and other kinds of events because it’s during these times that you will have the chance to mingle and get to know others, or even meet big-time marketing professionals.
 If you’re lucky, you can get referrals or even talk to your potential employer.